-Percent of county tax dollars spent on jail 8%
+Percent of counties' tax dollars spent on jail 7%

-Cost to incarcerate one person for one night \$264
+Median cost to incarcerate one person for one night

-^a This figure represents the sum of all expenditures contained within the county's budget, regardless of the source of funding.
-It includes state aid for all government purposes (social services, public safety, economic development, health, etc.), mortgage tax, and federal aid for all government purposes. its jail.3 That is a conservative estimate because it does not include debt service on the jail, buildings and grounds costs, insurance, and other expenses.
-Every dollar spent on the jail comes at the expense of funding other services that could help to build healthy and safe communities.
+- ^a This figure represents the sum of all expenditures contained within the 57 counties' budgets, regardless of the source of funding.
+It includes state aid for all government purposes (social services, public safety, economic development, health, etc.), mortgage tax, and federal aid for all government purposes. - ^b This figure represents the sum of all local sources of revenue in the 57 counties.
+It excludes any source of revenue identified as state or federal revenue.
+It includes real property taxes, sales and use tax, other non-property taxes, charges for services, charges to other governments, use and sale of property, and other local revenues (fines, forfeitures, gifts, etc.).

+New York invests billions of dollars to hold people behind bars in local jails.
+In 2019, a typical New York county spent more than \$225 to incarcerate a single person for a single night, or more than \$82,000 per year.1 In 2019, the 57 New York counties outside New York City spent a total of \$1.3 billion staffing and running local jails.2 That is a conservative estimate because it does not include debt service on the jails, buildings and grounds costs, insurance, and other expenses.
+Every dollar spent on the jails comes at the expense of funding other services that could help to build healthy and safe communities.